tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Diffie-Hellman Key Exchange with Authentication

-When Diffie-Hellman key exchange is used, the client and server use the KeyShareOffer extension to send temporary Diffie-Hellman parameters.
+When Diffie-Hellman key exchange is used, the client and server use the KeyShare extension to send temporary Diffie-Hellman parameters.
 The signature in the certificate verify message (if present) covers the entire handshake up to that point and thus attests the certificate holder's desire to use the